buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_UnitaryEquipmentTypeAirConditioningUnit.md

 # Pset_UnitaryEquipmentTypeAirConditioningUnit

-Air conditioning unit equipment type attributes.
+Air conditioning unit equipment type attributes.<!-- end of definition -->
 Note that these attributes were formerly Pset_PackagedACUnit prior to IFC2x2.
 HeatingEnergySource attribute deleted in IFC2x2 Pset Addendum: Use IfcMaterialProperties instead.